Maps of Everyday

 era.

-the handwritten notes lost on the street or the maps drawn on paper - give
+The handwritten notes lost on the street or the maps drawn on paper are considered objects belonging to a museum and they give

 access to an individual level of codification through the personal script.
 A